tonyho/app-framework-binder/doc/afb-daemon-vocabulary.md

 ## Service

-Service are made of plugins runnning by their side on their binder.
+Service are made of binding runnning by their side on their binder.
 It can serve many client.
 Each one being attached to one session.

 The framework establishes the connection between the services and the clients.
-Using DBus currently.
+Using DBus currently but other protocols are considered.

 ## Session